Instagram Follower Tracker

 🎯 What it does

 You give the actor one or more public Instagram accounts to watch and choose whether to track their followers, their following, or both.
-The first run lists every current follower as it reads them — so the Output fills up live instead of sitting empty — and saves a baseline snapshot.
-Every run after that compares the current list against the previous snapshot and writes one row per change.
+The first run lists every current follower and saves a baseline snapshot.
+Every later run compares against the previous snapshot and reports who joined and who left.

 Each row tells you the tracked account, the change type (tracked on the first run, then new or lost), which list changed (followers or following), and the affected account's username, full name, profile picture, verified, and private flags, plus the timestamp it was recorded.